Promptwatch Logo

 How we collect this data

-We collect millions of prompt responses, citations, and click data from the actual user interfaces of major AI platforms — over 1 billion data points and growing.
-This gives us one of the largest and most authentic datasets on how AI search engines cite sources and recommend brands.
+We collect millions of prompt responses, citations, and click data from the actual user interfaces of major AI platforms: over 26 billion data points and growing.
+This gives us one of the largest datasets on how AI search engines cite sources and recommend brands.

 Real UI monitoring

-We collect data from the interfaces of ChatGPT, Gemini, Perplexity, Claude, AI Overviews, and more — the same results hundreds of millions of users see daily.
+Data straight from the interfaces of ChatGPT, Gemini, Perplexity, Claude, AI Overviews, and more.

-Our dataset spans over 1 billion analyzed citations, prompts, and responses — giving us one of the largest AI search datasets available.
+Over 26 billion analyzed citations, prompts, and responses, one of the largest AI search datasets available.

 Aggregated & public